The Gulf Between

 The Gulf Between is a 1917 American comedy-drama film that was the first motion picture made in Technicolor, the fourth feature-length color film, and the first feature-length color film produced in the United States.
-The film was destroyed in a fire on 25 March 1961.
-Today, the film is considered a lost film, with only very short fragments known to survive.
+A copy of the film was destroyed in a fire on March 25, 1961 and the film is considered a lost film, with only very short fragments known to survive.
 These fragments are in the collections of the Margaret Herrick Library, George Eastman House Motion Picture Collection, and the Smithsonian National Museum of American History Photographic History Collection.

 The Gulf Between, which had a running time of approximately 58 minutes, was directed by Wray Physioc.
 The lead roles were played by Grace Darmond and Niles Welch.

 Plot

 As described in the film magazine Exhibitors Herald, little Marie Farrell (Axzelle), through the carelessness of her nurse, is lost and believed drowned.
 She has wandered upon the ship of the smuggler Captain Flagg (Brandt), who finds her and brings her up as his own.
 Her parents adopt a boy to help them forget their grief.

 The girl grows up with no memory of her former life.
 The adopted boy moves in the smart set in Mayport, and his parents try to make a match between him and a society girl.
 Marie (Darmond) is brought to her adoptive father's sister, as the old captain believes she should have the care of a loving woman.
 She meets young Richard Farrell (Welch) and the two come to love each other.
 The Farrells do everything they can to break up the couple, but with the help of the captain a marriage is accomplished.
 There is a stormy meeting between the bridal pair and the parents, during which the captain sees a portrait of Marie as a baby and, realizing the truth, tells the story of her life.
-The family is reunited and Mary and Richard spend their honeymoon on the captain's ship.
+The family is reunited and Marie and Richard spend their honeymoon on the captain's ship.